Georgia runoff: Early voting for Warnock-Walker round 2

 “One vote at the end of the Civil War pulled all of the Union troops out of the South and lost us the rights we had fought for in the war and that people had fought for us,” he said, starting “a struggle that we have been in ever since.”

+Warnock praised the weekend turnout as he campaigned Monday with college students on the campus of Morehouse College, where he graduated.
+“I don’t want us to get too comfortable, or self- congratulatory,” he said.
+“We’ve had just two days of early voting, today is day three.
+We cannot take our foot off the gas.”

-Warnock was shifting to a suburban focus late Monday with an evening concert headlined by the Dave Matthews Band.
+Later Monday, Warnock was shifting to a suburban focus with an evening concert headlined by musician Dave Matthews in Cobb County, just north of Atlanta.

 Walker, for his part, has drawn enthusiastic crowds in the early weeks of the runoff, as well, and his campaign aides remain confident that he has no problem among core Republicans.
 His challenge comes with the middle of the Georgia electorate, a gap highlighted by his shortfall compared to Kemp.